luapower/luapower-all/utf8.md

     * if `repl` is `'iso-8859-1'`, invalid bytes are treated as iso-8859-1 characters like browsers do.
     * replaced invalid bytes are counted in `n`.
-  * returns `nil, err, sz` on output buffer overflow, where `sz` is the byte size of the text that fit into the buffer.
+  * returns `nil, 'overflow', sz` on output buffer overflow, where `sz` is the byte size of the text that fit into the buffer.

 ### `utf8.encode(buf, len, out, outlen, repl) -> [out, ]bytes`